Joel Eriksson Ek Game Preview: Wild vs. Bruins

 Eriksson Ek Stats vs. the Bruins

-- The Bruins have conceded 73 goals in total (2.5 per game), which ranks second in the league for fewest goals allowed.
+- The Bruins have given up 82 goals in total (2.6 per game), the third-fewest allowed in the league.

 |2023-2024 Season